paradedb/paradedb/README.md

 To install the ParadeDB extension(s) manually within an existing self-hosted Postgres, see the extension(s)' README.
 We strongly recommend using the ParadeDB Docker image, which is optimized for running search in Postgres.

-If you're self-hosting Postgres and are interested in ParadeDB, please [contact the ParadeDB team](mailto:hello@paradedb.com) and we'll be happy to help!
+If you are self-hosting Postgres and are interested in ParadeDB, please [contact the ParadeDB team](mailto:hello@paradedb.com) and we'll be happy to help!

-## Get Started
+## Getting Started

 To get started using ParadeDB, please follow the [quickstart guide](https://docs.paradedb.com/quickstart)!